xytechsystems/documentation/docs/REST-API Guide/Query Parameters and Filters.md

 ## Division
 (11.1)
-REST API GET calls support the ability to pass the Division as an override to the API API user's default Division.
+REST API calls support the ability to pass the Division as an override to the API API user's default Division.

 An optional header called "Division-Code" exists where you can include the Division code.
 This will ensure the correct results are returned for the API users when using Divisions.

 The API user account must have been given user access to the division to be able to successfully pass it in the API call.
 If not, you will receive an error message.

 e.g.